birthdates/Watchdog/README.md

 * `tick()` - Tick the current thread **(IMPORTANT)**

-You can initialize the Watchdog instance with `Watchdog.init(long checkDelay)` and access it with `Watchdog.getInstance()`
+You can initialize the Watchdog instance with `Watchdog.init(long checkDelay, boolean newThread)` and access it with `Watchdog.getInstance()`

 To stop Watchdog, simply use it's `stop` function